-Heat is removed from the FNR via intermediate heat exchanger bundles.
-These heat exchange bundles have low pressure radioactive primary liquid sodium on the outside and have high pressure non-radioactive secondary liquid sodium on the inside.
-The high pressure secondary sodium exchanges heat to water in a steam generator.
+Heat is removed from the FNR via intermediate heat exchange bundles.
+The heat exchange tubes have low pressure radioactive primary liquid sodium on the outside and have high pressure non-radioactive secondary liquid sodium on the inside.
+The high pressure intermediate sodium exchanges heat to water in a steam generator.
 Thus, even if there is a heat exchanger or steam generator tube rupture there is no contact between radioactive sodium and the turbogenerator working fluid (clean water).
-There is further heat exchange isolation between the turbogenerator working fluid (clean water) and the external cooling water.
+There is further heat exchange isolation between the turbogenerator working fluid (clean water) and external cooling water.

 This web page last updated March 24, 2019